Sight test results differ between multiples and independents

 Authors noted that the reasons for differences in receiving a new or changed prescription are unclear, but could be a result of patients visiting a multiple when they require new spectacles or optometrists systematically performing differently.

-The differences in an unchanged or no prescription suggested that those attending multiples are more likely to wear spectacles than those attending independents, authors highlighted.
+The differences in an unchanged relative to no prescription suggested that those attending multiples are more likely to wear spectacles than those attending independents, authors highlighted.
 Alternatively, it could be due to differing commercial pressures in each environment or that independents are less likely to exist in deprived areas, therefore influencing a patient’s choice of practice.